smasongarrison/D3mirt/README.md

 The absolute sum scores indicate statistical fit to the structural assumptions of the DMIRT model and the items are, therefore, sorted with the lowest absolute sum score highest up.
-The top items are the items that best meet the necessary statistical requirements for model identification.
+The top items are the items that best meet the necessary statistical requirements for the model identification.
 For a three-dimensional model this implies that the item highest up in the first data frame should be used to identify the
 $x$-axis, and the item highest up in the second data frame should be